siemens/cmp-test-suite/client_tests/README.md

-This folder contains test cases for the client-side components of the project.
+This folder contains an experimental draft for test cases of client-side CMP implementations.

 - `cmp_tests_jinja.robot`: Main test suite for client-side components.
 - `certs`: Contains all required certificates for testing.